redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

   - `>` — This is the prompt.
 It indicates where you will start entering your commands.

   - `_` [not pictured] — This is the cursor.
 It's probably flashing.
 It tells you where you're typing.
-It will move as you type something.
+It moves as you type something.

 ### Print the Working Directory